 (2 rows)

-Most users can change their own passwords in postgres. (note the quotes in the commands below; they are important)
+Most users can set their passwords, and change them any time, using the psql client on a DICE machine. (note the quotes in the commands below; they are important)

-• Log in to your account on pgteach/pgresearch from any desktop DICE machine.
-You will not be required to enter a password.
+• Log in to your account on pgteach/pgresearch/ilpdb from any desktop DICE machine.
+You will not be required to enter a password from DICE:

-• Now change your main account password to match:
+• Now change your main account password (please DO NOT use your DICE password):

 myuser=> ALTER ROLE username WITH password 'new password here';